apiel/zicBox/mcu/README.md

 https://github.com/apiel/zicBox/tree/main/mcu/stm32

+### Tips

+Since zicBox runs successfully on **STM32H7**, it will most likely also run on other platforms based on the same MCU family, such as **Daisy Seed** and **KORG NTS-1 mk2**.

+These platforms share similar characteristics Cortex-M7 core and high-performance DSP capabilities.

+While board-specific adaptations would still be required (audio I/O, storage, UI, pin mapping), the current STM32H7 port demonstrates that zicBox’s architecture is compatible with this class of embedded audio hardware.

 ### Conclusion

 This STM32H7 port demonstrates that zicBox can run efficiently on a microcontroller while maintaining real-time audio performance.